-- (1) Responsibilities.
+(1) Responsibilities.
 The AVSSMS Management Board is responsible for setting the strategic direction for the AVSSMS and establishing AVS's safety goals and objectives.
 It actively and visibly champions safety management efforts in support of an integrated AVSSMS.
 It provides executive-level guidance and conflict resolution for AVSSMS-related issues.
-The AVSSMS Management Board appoints the AVSSMS Coordination Group Chair to maintain and manage the AVSSMS.
+The AVSSMS Management Board appoints an AVSSMS Program Manager to maintain and manage the AVSSMS.
 The AVSSMS Management Board provides the resources essential to incorporate, maintain, and improve the AVSSMS.
-It coordinates and collaborates with other FAA LOBs and Staff Offices regarding safety management and ensures that the AVSSMS is coordinated throughout the AVS S/Os.
+It coordinates and collaborates with other FAA LOBs and Staff Offices regarding safety management and ensures that the AVSSMS is coordinated throughout the AVS services and offices.
 The AVSSMS Management Board approves AVS-level safety management guidance and actively promotes resolution of safety issues.
-The AVSSMS Management Board has the ultimate responsibility for the implementation and maintenance of the AVSSMS. - (2) Composition.
-The AVSSMS Management Board is chaired by AVS-1 and composed of executive-level management personnel, including the Executive Directors of Aircraft Certification Service (AIR); Air Traffic Safety Oversight Service (AOV); Office of Quality, Integration and Executive Services (AQS); Office of Rulemaking (ARM); Unmanned Aircraft Systems Integration Office (AUS); Office of Accident Investigation and Prevention (AVP); Flight Standards Service (FS); and the Federal Air Surgeon in the Office of Aerospace Medicine (AAM).
+The AVSSMS Management Board has the ultimate responsibility for the implementation and maintenance of the AVSSMS.

+(2) Composition.
+The AVSSMS Management Board is chaired by AVS-1 and composed of executive-level management personnel, including the Directors of the Office of Accident Investigation & Prevention (AVP); Flight Standards Service (FS); Aircraft Certification Service (AIR); Air Traffic Safety Oversight Service (AOV); Office of Rulemaking (ARM); Quality, Integration and Executive Services (AQS); and the Unmanned Aircraft Systems Integration Office (AUS), as well as the Federal Air Surgeon in the Office of Aerospace Medicine (AAM).